scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 It is up to the ISD members to decide how the "casting a vote" procedure for updated TRCs will take place.
 Some ISDs make a distinction between regular and sensitive updates by dividing the regular and sensitive signing keys in different security classes, e.g. they keep the regular key in an online vault while the sensitive key would be stored offline.
 This way, the regular TRC update would lend itself to being automated (since the keys are accessible online) whereas the sensitive one would require manual actions to access the offline key.
 Other ISDs keep both regular and sensitive keys online and perform both updates automatically.

-### TRC Update Verification
+### TRC Update Verification {#trc-verification}

 To verify a TRC update, the relying party MUST perform the following checks:

 - Check that the specified update rules as described above are respected.
-- Check whether the update is regular or sensitive.
+- Check that all signatures are verifiable, and no superfluous signatures are attached.
-   - In case of a regular update,
+- In case of a regular update:
     - check that the signatures for the changing certificates are present and verifiable, and
     - check that all votes are cast by a regular voting certificate.
-   - In case of a sensitive update, check that all votes are cast by a sensitive voting certificate.
+- In case of a sensitive update:
-- In both cases, check that all signatures are verifiable, and no superfluous signatures are attached.
+    - check that all votes are cast by a sensitive voting certificate.

 If one or more of the above checks gives a negative result, the updated TRC SHOULD be rejected.

 ## Initial TRC Signing Ceremony {#trc-ceremony}

-The very first base TRC of an ISD - called the initial TRC - is a special case of the base TRC where the number of the ISD is chosen.
-The initial TRC MUST be signed during a special signing ceremony and all voting representatives of the initial TRC need to take part in this to sign the TRC and exchange their public keys.
+The very first base TRC of an ISD - called the initial TRC - is a special case of the base TRC.
+The initial TRC MUST be signed during a signing ceremony where all voting representatives of the initial TRC take part to sign the TRC and exchange their public keys.
 Following this, all entities within an ISD can obtain the TRC by means of a secure offline or online mechanism.

 [](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
 Whilst it is up to the initial members of an ISD how to organize the signing ceremony, it recommended to implement a process in line with the ceremony described in the Appendix.

-# Deploying the CP PKI - Specifications {#deploy-cp-pki}
+# Using the CP PKI {#deploy-cp-pki}

 This section provides several specifications regarding the deployment of the control plane PKI.

-## Deploying a TRC
+## Distribution of TRCs

 ### Base TRC